billahdotdev/Concept-wise-javaScript-Projects/README.md

  21. AJAX
     • Project: Develop a live search feature.
     • Description: Use AJAX to fetch and display search results dynamically as the user types.

+22. Fetch API
+    • Project: Build a movie search application.
+    • Description: Fetch data from a movie API based on user input and display the results.